corycook/EventModel/README.md

 ##Examples
 ###combobox.html
 This example shows how to use the SelectorEventModel to create a simple combobox.

+###progressbar.html
+This example shows how to use the SelectorEventModel to easily update your progress bar.